What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 Recipes

 1. 1.
-You must first grind the leaves.
+You must first chop the leaves.

 2. 2.
-Then pour 20 g of the resulting slurry into a thermos and pour a glass of boiling water.
+Then pour 20 g of the resulting pulp into a thermos and pour a glass of boiling water.

 4. 4.
 Strain.

 5. 5.
-At the end, you can again pour the remaining cake with half a cup of water.
+At the end, you can refill the remaining pulp with half a cup of water.

 6. 6.
 After 8 hours, strain the liquid and add to the first infusion